A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Applications and examples

-Applying multiple layers of the Gaussian stretcher further reduces the error.
-In \figurename~\ref{fig:double:well}(b), we show the error as a function of the number of layers.
-Here, we constrain the inversion symmetry and prevent the solution from falling into the broken symmetry phase.
+\figurename~\ref{fig:double:well}(a) reports the comparison between the ground state electronic densities of the SCHA and \name applying a different number of layers with the exact (numerical) solution.
+This test is performed for $b = \SI{6}{\hartree/\bohr^2}$, constraining the solution to satisfy the inversion symmetry (restricted SCHA).
+This potential is deep in the regime of quantum tunnelling between the two minima.

-We report the comparison of the wave-function modulus with the exact solution in \figurename~\ref{fig:double:well}(c) in the deep tunneling regime, where the wavefunction is almost completely localized across the minima ($b = \SI{6}{\hartree\per\bohr^2})$.
-One layer of Gaussian stretcher is not enough to split the wavefunction in the two peaks around the minima of the potential, as it is energetically more convenient to reproduce the distribution's tails due to the fast rise of the quartic potential.
+Applying multiple layers of the Gaussian stretcher improves the quality of the results.
+One layer of Gaussian stretcher is not enough to split the wavefunction into the two peaks around the minima of the potential, as it is energetically more convenient to reproduce the distribution's tails due to the fast rise of the quartic potential.
 However, adding extra layers enables the separation of the peaks.
-As with SCHA, NLSCHA is a method that does not target reproducing the correct wave function but rather the total energy.
-The slight deviation between the exact wavefunction and the NLSCHA with three layers translates into total energy (and the thermodynamic properties) that depends quadratically on it.
+In this case, as with any 1D system, it is easy to show that the NLSCHA converges to the exact solution.
+In fact, we can prove that a nonlinear transformation $q(r)$ that maps a Gaussian into any possible ground state wavefunction always exists.
+In particular, $q(r)$ solves the differential equation

+which is possible if $\psi(r)$ and $\phi[q(r)]$ share the same phase for all values of $r$ (apart from a global phase factor).
+In 1D with the time-reversal symmetry, the ground state can always be chosen as a real positive function, and the square in \eqname~\eqref{eq:transform:diff} becomes the ratio between probability densities.
+Then, the Bernier's theorem for optimal transport\cite{Brenier1991PolarFA} ensures that always exists a solution for \eqname~\eqref{eq:transform:diff}, and the $q(r)$ can be expressed as the gradient of a convex scalar function.
+In \figurename~\ref{fig:double:well}(c), we solved \eqname~\eqref{eq:transform:diff} for the map between the exact ground state of the double-well potential and the normal distribution, and compared to the neural network approximations of $q(r)$ obtained by variationally minimizing the ground state energy.

+In \figurename~\ref{fig:double:well}(d), we show the error on the ground state energy as a function of the number of layers and the $b$ parameter.
+We impose inversion symmetry, preventing the SCHA from localizing the Gaussian around one of the two minima, which is energetically more favorable for these values of $b$.

-The NLSCHA's capability to reproduce the splitting between the wavefunction peaks and minimize the error in the non-broken symmetry solution has essential repercussions in the simulation of quantum tunneling, which was previously impossible within the standard SCHA or other harmonic-based approaches.
+The NLSCHA's ability to reproduce the splitting between wavefunction peaks and to minimize the error in the non-broken-symmetry solution has significant repercussions for the simulation of quantum tunneling, which was previously impossible within the standard SCHA or other harmonic-based approaches.